secar600/secar-documents/source/extended_gas_target.rst

     - Ensure :code:`MF2` is set to 0 sccm.
 Then, switch to :code:`fill` mode and immediately after switch to :code:`pump` mode.
 - Make sure the first beamline gate valve of SECAR (:code:`SCR_BTS35:BGV_D1483`) is closed.
 - Make sure ReA's last beamline gate valve (:code:`REA_BTS34:BGV_D1450`) is closed.
-- While in :code:`pump` mode, turn all the high vacuum pumps OFF (see :numref:`pumps_off`).
+- While in :code:`pump` mode, turn all the high vacuum pumps OFF.
+To do so, follow all the steps in section :numref:`pumps_off`.
+- Proceed once you completed all steps in section :numref:`pumps_off`.
 - Wait until all the turbo pumps fully spin down to zero.
-- Put your hands on each of the turbo pumps and make sure you do not feel any vibration.
+- Make sure all the turbo pumps have spun  down.
+Put your hands on each of the turbo pumps and make sure you do not feel any vibration.
 Only then, you can safely say the turbo pumps are OFF.
-- Turn OFF the main water supply lines shown in :numref:`main_water` by first closing the supply valve, then the bypass, and finally the return valve.
-- Turn OFF the big fan found in the walkway near the south wall facing the target chamber.
 - You can now have the option to vent with air or with dry nitrogen.
 The latter is a safer option because it keeps the system dry and dust free.

 To quickly vent the system with air **(this action should only be allowed if the system has not been operated with hydrogen recently)**: